Where are the Black musicians in the country's largest orchestras?

 Mark Hanson, president and CEO of the Baltimore Symphony Orchestra said that's an excellent step, but the organization needs to better reflect its community: "Not just the orchestra itself, but the staff," he said, "the board, our donors, our partners, and ultimately our audience."

-Meanwhile, the Boston Symphony Orchestra is addressing its lack of diversity by creating a Resident Fellowship program for two early career Black musicians this fall.
+Meanwhile, the Boston Symphony Orchestra is addressing its lack of diversity with its new program giving two fellowships for under-represented populations.
+This year, one of the fellows is Black and one is Latino.
 Gail Samuel, the BSO's president and CEO, said she believes diverse voices are essential for the survival of orchestras: "We need to commit ourselves and our organizations to changing the systems, and the structures, and the policies that have excluded Black musicians for far too long."

 Black Orchestral Network co-founder Laing said he hopes the questions they've raised will lead to a real change in mindset.
 "Who is this space for?"
 Laing asked.
 "Who is it designed to make comfortable?
 And whose presence in there upsets that?
 So, these are the conversations that we're interested in having."